Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 • Mushy texture, may smell bad

-• Fix: Trim affected roots, repot in fresh soil
+• Fix: trim affected roots, repot in fresh soil

 Pot-bound (roots outgrown the pot):